atkouki/dashboard-framework-for-real-world-applications/README.md

 ## FYI
-this project has been created based on [https://github.com/splunk/dashboard-conf19-examples](https://github.com/splunk/dashboard-conf19-examples) . the structure and operation are the same.
+this project has been created based on [https://github.com/splunk/dashboard-conf19-examples](https://github.com/splunk/dashboard-conf19-examples) . the structure and operation are almost the same.

 ## Prerequisite
 * Install last version of [nodejs](https://nodejs.org/en/) .